roberjo/ticket-automation/docs/Project_Tasks.md

 ## Executive Summary

-This document outlines all tasks required to complete the ServiceNow Ticket Automation project, based on the current project status after resolving npm installation issues.
+This document outlines all tasks required to complete the ServiceNow Ticket Automation project, based on the current project status after resolving npm installation issues and implementing comprehensive frontend testing.
 Tasks are prioritized by criticality and organized by development phases.

 ## Project Overview